bansid-cpu/example/README.md

-Heyy guys
+Heyy guys.
-Welcome to Hacktober Fest
+Welcome to Hacktober Fest.
+This is the 3rd PR.